UGA Bulletin Logo

 Student learning Outcomes

-• Students will learn the history and rationale behind colorism and hairism.
+• Students will be able to analyze writings from voices from around the world on the history and rationale behind colorism and hairism.

 Topical Outline